-The amendments clarify that materiality will depend on the nature or magnitude of information, either individually or in combination with other information, in the context of the financial statements.
-A misstatement of information is material if it could reasonably be expected to influence decisions made by the primary users.
+The amendments clarify that materiality will depend on the nature or magnitude of information, either individually or in combination with other information, in the context of the financial

-• Conceptual Framework for Financial Reporting issued on March 29, 2018
+Conceptual Framework for Financial Reporting issued on March 29, 2018

 The Conceptual Framework is not a standard, and none of the concepts contained therein override the concepts or requirements in any standard.
 The purpose of the Conceptual Framework is to assist the standard-setters in developing standards, to help preparers develop consistent accounting policies where there is no applicable standard in place and to assist all parties to understand and interpret the standards.